Crisis in Rafah: Onslaught, Evacuation, and International Debate

 “Last bastion”

 His comments sparked a firestorm of criticism, with Human Rights Watch saying the forced displacement of Palestinians in Rafah would have “catastrophic consequences.”
-The United Nations said it was “extremely concerned about the fate of civilians in Rafah,” according to U.N. spokesman Stéphane Dujarric, who said people “need to be protected.”
+The United Nations said it was “extremely concerned regarding the fate of civilians in Rafah,” according to U.N. spokesman Stéphane Dujarric, who said people “need to be protected.”

 A Hamas leadership source said an attack on Rafah would mean the “destruction” of negotiations that have been ongoing for weeks, according to Hamas-run Al-Aqsa TV.